k8-scalar/k8-scalar/docs/tutorial.md

 # Tutorial
-For this K8-Scalar 101, we will go over the steps to implement and evaluate elastic scaling policies for container-orchestrated database clusters using the Advanced Riemann-Based Autoscaler (ARBA).
+For this K8-Scalar 101, we will go over the steps to stress testing a container-orchestrated database cluster using k8-scalar.
 Furthermore, additional details about infrastructure and operation are appended.

 ## (1) Setup a Kubernetes cluster, Helm and install the Heapster monitoring service